 Stock Option Plan Benefits - Each of the Company's executive officers is eligible to be granted awards under the Company's equity compensation plans.
 The Compensation Committee believes that equity-based compensation helps align management and executives' interests with the interests of our stockholders.
 Our equity incentives are also intended to reward the attainment of long-term corporate objectives by our executives.
 The Compensation Committee also believes that grants of equity-based compensation are necessary to enable us to be competitive from a total remuneration standpoint.
 At the present time, we have two equity incentive plans for our management and employees.
 The first is the 2016 Equity Incentive Plan, and the second is the 2018 Equity Incentive Plan.
-Almost all shares of common stock reserved for issuance in connection with awards under the 2016 Equity Incentive Plan have been or were utilized in conjunction with existing, expired or cancelled awards of stock options.
-The Company will not issue any additional options under the 2016 Equity Incentive Plan.
-As of March 31, 2021, there are a total of 868,172 shares of common stock that are reserved for issuance in connection with awards under the 2018 Equity Incentive Plan.
+Almost all shares of common stock reserved for issuance in connection with awards under the 2016 Equity Incentive Plan.
+As of December 1, 2021, there are a total of 3,806,120 shares of common stock that are reserved for issuance in connection with awards under the 2018 Equity Incentive Plan.